MicrosoftDocs/power-platform/power-platform/admin/about-microsoft-cloud-canada.md

 ### When will ExpressRoute be available in Canada for Dynamics 365 for Customer Engagement apps Online customers, and through which partners?
  [!INCLUDE[pn_expressroute](../includes/pn-expressroute.md)] is currently available in Canada.
 [View a current list of ExpressRoute locations and partners](https://azure.microsoft.com/documentation/articles/expressroute-locations). [!INCLUDE[cc_Microsoft](../includes/cc-microsoft.md)] is currently working to enable customers to use [!INCLUDE[pn_expressroute](../includes/pn-expressroute.md)] with [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)] from the Canada regions.

-### Where can I find more about Microsoft Dynamics 365 for Customer Engagement apps (online) security, data privacy, and compliance?
+### Where can I find more about Microsoft Dynamics 365 apps security, data privacy, and compliance?
  You can find more information at the  [Microsoft Dynamics 365 for Customer Engagement apps Trust Center](http://go.microsoft.com/fwlink/p/?LinkID=393409).

-### Where can I find out more about the physical infrastructure for Dynamics 365 for Customer Engagement apps (online)?
+### Where can I find out more about the physical infrastructure for Dynamics 365 apps?
  These services are hosted in the Microsoft cloud infrastructure comprising more than 100 globally distributed datacenters, edge computing nodes, and service operations centers.
 This infrastructure is supported by one of the world’s largest multi-terabit global networks, with an extensive dark fiber footprint that connects them all.

  [!INCLUDE[cc_Microsoft](../includes/cc-microsoft.md)] provides cloud services to customers 24x7x365, and the [!INCLUDE[pn_microsoft_cloud](../includes/pn-microsoft-cloud.md)] Infrastructure and Operations team designs, builds, operates and helps secure every facet of the infrastructure.
 Since opening our first datacenter in 1989, we’ve invested more than $15 billion on our infrastructure and remain focused on delivering reliable, scalable, and secure online services.